 A legally binding agreement between two or more parties is treated as a contract.
-As a Quantity Surveyor, it is essential to know critical elements for the formation of a valid contract.
-Those four crucial elements of a valid contract can be listed as follows.
+As a Quantity Surveyor, it is essential to know the key elements to create a valid contract.
+There are four key elements to create a valid contract. before discussing the key elements of a valid contract, will see types of contracts, and characteristics of those types.

 - Simple and speciality contracts